mcansky/mcansky.github.io/_posts/2015-01-09-The-ergodox.md

 ## The caps

 The caps are a different matter.
-It’s quite difficult to source a proper ergodox set (there is a lot of 1.5 keys) so most people end up waiting for group buys on mass drop or pimp my keyboard for specific sets.
-You can also buy blank sets from WASD keyboards.
+It’s quite difficult to source a proper ergodox set (there is a lot of 1.5 keys) so most people end up waiting for group buys on Massdrop or pimp my keyboard for specific sets.
+You can also buy blank sets from [Pimp my keyboard](http://keyshop.pimpmykeyboard.com/products/full-keysets/dsa-blank-sets-1).

 ## a bit of a warning